Nicolas Régnier: Life

 Régnier was born in Maubeuge.
 It was previously believed that his birth date was 6 December 1591.
-Review of his baptismal records has led to the conclusion that he may have been born at least a year earlier.
+A review of his baptismal records has led to the conclusion that he may have been born at least a year earlier.
 He apprenticed in Antwerp with Abraham Janssens, a Flemish painter who had studied in Rome at the time of Caravaggio and was one of the first Flemish followers of Caravaggio.

 It is unclear when Régnier reached Rome.
-He travelled to Rome via Parma where he is present in 1616–1617.
+He travelled to Rome via Parma where he was present in 1616–1617.
 He is definitely in Rome by 1620 when he is registered sharing lodgings with the Dutch painters David de Haen and Dirk van Baburen, both part of the Northern Caravaggesque movement.
 He became acquainted in Rome with the work of Bartolomeo Manfredi, an important Italian interpreter of Caravaggio.
-The German painter and biographer Joachim von Sandrart calls Régnier a follower of Manfredi.
+The German painter and biographer Joachim von Sandrart called Régnier a follower of Manfredi.
 Régnier became a member of the household of Marchese Vincenzo Giustiniani, a rich banker and prominent patron of Caravaggio.
 He was Giustiniani's official painter and resided during the period 1622–1623 at Giustiniani's palace on the Piazza San Luigi dei Francesi.
 His duties included the painting of religious and profane subjects.
 After marrying Cecilia Bezzi in 1623 he left Giustiniani's household.
 In Rome Régnier was also in close contact with Simon Vouet, whose interpretation of Caravaggio with its clear light and classical structure would influence him.

 By 1626, Régnier had moved to Venice, maybe after first stopping over in Bologna.
 He was enrolled in the Venetian Guild in 1626.
 In Venice, he expanded his activities to dealing in antiquities and paintings.
 In 1634 he was recorded trying to sell paintings to the Duke of Hamilton through an English agent.
-It is not clear whether as an art dealer he was also selling any of the forgeries, which is son in law Pietro della Vecchia is known to have created.
-He was painter to the king of France, as a supplier of paintings purchased by Mazarin.
+It is not clear whether as an art dealer he was also selling any of the forgeries, which his son-in-law Pietro della Vecchia is known to have created.
+He was a painter to the king of France, as a supplier of paintings purchased by Mazarin.
 He was often consulted in the period 1661-1667 as an expert to decide on whether artworks were forgeries, especially with respect to drawings.
 He also befriended the Italian painter Guido Cagnacci.

 Of his four daughters, Lucretia married the Flemish painter Daniel van den Dyck while Clorinda married the prominent Italian painter Pietro della Vecchia (1605-1678).
 His daughters were also painters in their own right and worked with their husbands on commissions.
 Regnier's only son, Giovanni Paolo, was baptised on 27 October 1639.
 Régnier's half-brother was Michele Desubleo, an artist working in a very similar style and whose work is often wrongly attributed to Régnier and vice versa.